RicardoOVE/TopMovies/README.md

 # TopMovies
 Personal project for the Web Development bootcamp at Coding Dojo

+Made using:
-Made using The Fast API, The MovieDB and The Online Movie Database
+- The Fast API, The MovieDB and The Online Movie Database
+- Flask, PyMySQL and Bootstrap